pawd-app/.github/profile/README.md

 ## Overview

 **pawd** is an open source ecosystem designed to bring together pet owners, service providers, and community creators through a modular, extensible suite of services.
-Whether it’s booking a pet photographer, finding a vet, or sharing adorable pet moments, pawd provides the foundation for a connected pet community—all built on modern .NET technologies.
+Whether it’s booking a pet photographer, finding a vet, or sharing adorable pet moments, pawd provides the foundation for a connected pet community - all built on modern .NET technologies.

 ---